School Year Program

-Project Morry is a nine-year youth development program that offers year-round support and educational enrichment through the School Year program, which is run in conjunction with a dynamic summer camp experience, Morry’s Camp.
+Project Morry is a ten-year youth development program that offers year-round support and educational enrichment through the School Year program, which is run in conjunction with a dynamic summer camp experience, Morry’s Camp.

 Our School Year program offers educational and pastoral support as well as a consistent, positive presence for our students throughout the school year.
 This presence aims to reinforce the important lessons and values learned at Morry’s Camp, that together make a positive impact on the day-to-day lives and future of our students.